 Emergency contraception is a method of preventing pregnancy which works by preventing ovulation from occurring.

-This means that even if there is sperm present in the woman’s reproductive system, there will be no “egg” to fertilise.
-This also means that if the woman is already pregnant, it’s not going to change anything or harm the baby.
+This means that even if there is sperm present in the woman’s reproductive system, there will be no “egg” to be fertilised.
+This also means that if the woman is already pregnant, it’s not going to end the pregnancy or harm the baby.

 Studies have shown that the different methods of emergency contraception are between 75-99% effective at preventing pregnancy.

-There are two main types: EC pills and the copper IUD.
+There are two main types of emergency contraception: emergency contraceptive pills and the copper IUD.
 Both methods can be used up to 5 days after unprotected sex, but ideally within 72 hours.

 There are a few different pill regimens to choose from.

 The copper IUD works by preventing fertilisation from taking place.
-The Cu ions in the IUD disrupt sperm function and prevent them from fertilising the “egg”.
-If fertilisation has already taken place, the Cu ions can help again by preventing implantation into the lining of the uterus.
+The copper ions in the IUD disrupt sperm function and prevent them from fertilising the egg or ovum.
+If fertilisation has already taken place, the copper ions can help again by preventing implantation into the lining of the uterus.

 Make sure you don’t waste any time and take your EC as soon as possible, the sooner the better!

-Emergency contraception does not cause any harm to your ovaries, your uterus or your fertility.
-It is safe.
+Emergency contraception does not cause any harm to your ovaries, your uterus, or your fertility.

 You are now free to have children only IF and WHEN you want to!